 Rule out underlying medical causes

 Talk with your doctor to make sure there are no underlying medical causes.
 Knowing there is nothing wrong may help you relax when you do get palpitations.
-Besides possible heart conditions, anemia, low blood pressure, dehydration or an overactive thyroid condition may cause palpitations.
-Hormonal changes in women, during menstruation, pregnancy and perimenopause, can also cause palpitations.
+Besides possible heart conditions, there are other health issues that may cause palpitations.
+Among them are anemia, low blood pressure, dehydration, and an overactive thyroid condition.
+Hormonal changes in women, during menstruation, pregnancy, and perimenopause, can also cause palpitations.

 Know the symptoms

 Understand what additional symptoms may signal a heart condition and require medical care.
 For example, if you have dizziness, fainting, chest pain, or shortness of breath, you should immediately contact your doctor or visit an emergency room.

 Be aware of medication side effects

 Check with your doctor or pharmacist if you are taking any medications, even over-the-counter medications, as some may cause or contribute to your palpitations.
 For example, diet pills, asthma inhalers, thyroid medications, decongestants, and some herbal and dietary supplements may cause palpitations.